BYUIDSconsulting/aboutus/_services/consulting-class.md

 ## Expectations

-These student teams put in 8-10 hours per team member to complete a project that your company needs.
+These student teams put in 8-10 hours a week per team member to complete a project for you.
 We work with your team to deliver on business needs to move your company forward.
 The Research and Business Development Center provides a technical project manager (TPM) to oversee the student team.
 The faculty member managing the class is deeply involved in the project design and oversight.
 These projects cost ~$5k.

 ![](../../images/photos/Westmark_Consulting_team_fall2019.jpg)